 Just because you’ve cut out carbs, doesn’t mean you have to cut out your Starbucks as well!
-If you still want to make that morning (or afternoon!)
-Starbucks run, you just need to know how to order so that you can stay keto-compliant.
+If you still want to make that morning run to get Keto Drinks at Starbucks, you just need to know how to order so that you can stay keto-compliant.
 To help, I’ve gathered up a bunch of tips to teach how to order keto at Starbucks.

-Luckily, it’s not that hard to find keto Starbucks drinks to order.
+Luckily, it’s not that hard to find the best Keto Starbucks drinks to order.
 There are plenty of options to choose so that you can stay keto and still enjoy your favorite coffee drinks.

 If you are preparing your keto coffee at home, you could try the ever popular Bulletproof Coffee.
 Bulletproof coffee — which is hot coffee combined with butter, coconut oil, and sometimes MCT oil — is a popular recipe with keto dieters because it gives them a big boost of energy from fat (and caffeine) without a lot of carbs.

 It’s harder to recreate bulletproof coffee at Starbucks.
 You could ask for hot brewed coffee and a couple of butter pats on the side.
 But honestly, I think that’s a recipe for a greasy, unsatisfying drink.

 The good news is that Starbucks has TONS of other options that will allow you to stay in ketosis, or keep within THM:S or low-carb guidelines.
 So, if you do find yourself at Starbucks, here are tips you need to order delicious keto-friendly coffees.

 If you are following the keto diet, you already know that you want to minimize the amount of carbs in your Starbucks order.
 To do that, you’ll want to choose low-carb milk alternatives, sugar-free syrups, and other keto-friendly drink modifers.

 Here my top tips for ordering keto drinks to at Starbucks.
 In general, you’ll want to follow these four simple steps: